 To the right, there is a navigator box that allows you to zoom in and out to make the editing job more easily done.
 A Layer box is available to let you add a new layer, or a mask layer, and many other things.
 Also, a history box is there to let you go specific editing stage, all your editing action are recorded.

-The following are short tutorial videos that using the tools box of PIXLR
+The following are short tutorial videos using the tools box of PIXLR

 Thanks for reading, I hope you enjoyed the article if you have any questions just post below & I will be happy to answer you.